About the Karen People in Bendigo

 According to the 2011 census figures, there were 282 Karen speakers in

 Bendigo.
-In 2015 there are approximately 1000 Karen people living in
+In 2015 this had grown to approximately 1000 Karen people living in

 Karen community organisations in Bendigo are the Karen Buddhist Dhamma